IIIF/api/source/api/presentation/3.0/index.md

 ```
 {: .urltemplate}

-The sequence conveys the ordering of the views of the object.
+The Sequence conveys the ordering of the views of the object.
 The default sequence (and typically the only sequence) _MUST_ be embedded within the manifest, and _MAY_ also be available from its own URI.
 The default sequence _MAY_ have a URI to identify it.
 Any additional sequences _MUST_ be referred to from the manifest, not embedded within it, and thus these additional sequences _MUST_ have an HTTP URI.

 The {name} parameter in the URI structure _MUST_ distinguish it from any other sequences that may be available for the physical object.
 Typical default names for sequences are "normal" or "basic".